Minyip: Today

 Minyip was the filming location for exterior scenes in the 2020 film The Dry, representing the fictional town of Kiewarra, Victoria, as well as the television series The Flying Doctors, representing the fictional outback town of Coopers Crossing.
 The Flying Doctors' headquarters, Cooper's Crossing Garage, and Majestic Hotel are all located on the main street of the town and still visit-able.
 However, they now have alternative uses as the Minyip Senior Citizen's Centre and Guy's Coffee & Cafe respectively and a Men's Shed.
 As of 2021, the Club Hotel no longer operates as a hotel.
 In the Club Hotel, there is a room filled with Flying Doctors' memorabilia including signed scripts and props from the shows.

-The town has an Australian rules football team, The Minyip/Murtoa Kookaburras, competing in the Wimmera Football League.

 Main Street currently boasts an IGA supermarket, post office/pharmacy, cafe & takeaway, butcher, a second hand/op shop, a caravan park, art and craft groups.
 The Commercial Hotel and the Club Hotel are currently closed.

 The children of Minyip attend a local kindergarten and primary school.
 There is a branch of WWHS on Church Street with a nurse on full-time.
 Minyip is also the home of the Dunmunkle Lodge Retirement Village.